 Differences and similarities of heart and stroke

-Both the heart and the brain are organs that are similar to each other in that they work continuously and are highly functionally optimized.
+Heart and brain are organs that are similar to one another by being constantly functioning and being highly functionally optimized.
 While other organs (muscles, liver, skin ...) have blood supply reserves, energy supplies, dual inertia, energy supplies and other redundant equipment, the heart and brain are optimized for performance, perhaps as a sports car without reserve reservoir and reserve of spare parts .
 In the heart, because of performance optimization, arterial junctions are missing, so clogging of any coronary artery necessarily causes ischemia of a larger or smaller part of the heart muscle.
 Similarly, there is a brain.
 There are few arterial jumpers.
 The brain can tolerate the failure of only very small arteries and, in addition, has high oxygen consumption.
 A significant difference between the heart and the brain is, however, in the tenderness of the cells: While the brain cells die at first anoxia (brain death), muscle fibers last at long last (their death culminates in so-called total body death ).
-Heart fibers do not stain their muscular origin, and they can not survive for a long time without oxygen.
+Heart fibers do not deny their muscular origin, and they can not survive for a long time without oxygen.
 If a heart stroke does not lead to immediate death by a heart attack, for up to 2 hours, recovery of the blood supply in the infarcted area (eg by surgical intervention) can achieve full recovery without consequences.
 Otherwise, the affected part of the heart will die.
 The rule is that if a patient with a heart attack survives the first few tens of hours, he has a great chance of survival and recovery.
-The heart attack is scarred, and the remaining heart muscle loss compensates for hypertrophy as far as possible.
+The heart attack is scarred, and the remaining heart muscle loss compensates, as far as possible, with hypertrophy.

 Protective effect of adaptogens in stroke